FiscalCalc

 Example: Gross income: $75,000/year 15% = $11,250/year = $937.50/month

-At 7% average return over 35 years: $937.50/month → approximately $1,620,000
+At 7% average return over 35 years: $937.50/month β†’ approximately $1,620,000

 This rule won't fit everyone.
-If you started late, earn a lower income, or expect higher expenses in retirement, you'll need to save more.
-But as a floor — it's a solid place to start.
+If you started late, earn less, or plan to spend more in retirement, you'll need to save more.
+But as a floor β€” it's a solid place to start.

 4 Actions to Take This Week